aws-samples/hyperledger-on-kubernetes/remote-org/README.md

 Before the peer in the new org joins the channel, it must be able to connect to the Orderer Service Node (OSN) running in the Orderer org.
 It obtains the endpoint for the OSN from the channel genesis block

-The file <channel-name>.block would have been created when you first created the channel in the Orderer network.
+The file mychannel.block ('mychannel' refers to the channel name and may differ if you have changed the channel name) would have been created when you first created the channel in the Orderer network.
 It will be on the EFS drive, in /opt/share/rca-data.
 If you can't find it, you can always pull it from the channel itself using `peer channel fetch 0 mychannel.block`.

-Copy the <channel-name>.block file from the main Fabric network to the new org, as follows:
+Copy the mychannel.block file from the main Fabric network to the new org, as follows:

 On the EC2 bastion in the existing Fabric network, i.e. where the orderer is running.
 ```bash